 2) The National Cathedral.

 If God can’t save you here, who can?
 That, and maybe a piece of an earthquake damaged gargoyle will take out a few of the living dead.
 This cathedral is on top of a hill.
-You can do this in what snipers call an "Eagle's Nest."
-Its the perfect location that is elevated, and has a clear 360 degree vantage point.
+You can take zombies out using what snipers call an “Eagle’s Nest.”
+It’s the perfect location, being that it is elevated and has a clear 360 degree vantage point.

 3) Dupont Underground.